Johann-Wolfgang-von-Goethe-Gymnasium: Campus

 The school building was built in 1910.
 Throughout the years, the school has been refurbished numerous times, especially after World War II.
 The 57 meter wide school consists of five floors and a basement.

-In addition to the 19 regular classrooms are a number of specialist rooms for various classes.
-Science rooms, like physics, biology, and chemistry, are located in the north wing of the school building.
+In addition to the 19 regular classrooms there are a number of specialist rooms for various classes.
+Science rooms, like physics, biology, and chemistry rooms, are located in the north wing of the school building.
 Fitted with electric and extra water hookups, they offer storage rooms to hold class-specific materials.
 Computer cabinets can be found on the 3rd, 4th, and 5th floors, each having 14 to 17 PCs and projectors to be used by the teachers.
 Specialized rooms for arts and music classes are located in 1st and 4th floor (respectively).
 The school has one language laboratory, consisting of 24 work stations with one cassette deck and headset each.
 Students can listen to cassette tapes and repeat it to improve their pronunciation while the teacher is able to listen to each student individually.

-Johann-Wolfgang-von-Goethe-Gymnasium has furthermore a number of rooms for extracurricular use: a library with more than 8,000 books on the top floor, several study hall rooms, and seminar rooms.
+Furthermore the Johann-Wolfgang-von-Goethe-Gymnasium has a number of rooms for extracurricular use: a library with more than 8,000 books on the top floor, several study hall rooms, and seminar rooms.
 The cafeteria is located on the first floor, offering students lunch after 4th and 6th block, and snacks throughout the day.

 Academics

 School concept

-Johann-Wolfgang-von-Goethe high school has a concept that involves students, teachers, and parents to fulfill six goals:
+The Johann-Wolfgang-von-Goethe-Gymnasium has a concept that involves students, teachers, and parents to fulfill six goals: